PudgyPoppins/caps/README.md

 * 1/26 added a map for the detail view of the network and nonprofit, and added scss, a navbar, and a gravitar.
 Moved around some templates.
 You can now log in and out, and reset your password if you forgit it.
 I added login restrictions to some views.
 I added a custom user model, too.
 * 1/28 renamed the customuser model (which took a lot of trouble), and created a user profile screen
 * 1/29 changed the navbar up just a bit, added the users' created nonprofits/networks to their profile, added a redirect view.
 If you're already logged in, it fills out your email for the password reset form.
 I overrided the password reset email, too, and its subject.
 I realized that before I add groups, I should finish with adding the calendar app as well as the reporting system
 * 1/30 Added a favicon.
-Added an accounts/profile view that shows you're account if you're logged in, prompts for log in otherwise.
+Added an /accounts/profile view that shows you're account if you're logged in, prompts for log in otherwise.
 Changed the default main page (/) to reflect whether you're logged in or not.
-The navbar now has an "add a nonprofit" button if you're on a network detail page.
-You can only delete networks and nonprofits that you've either created, or if you explicitly have the permission "delete_network" or "delete_nonprofit".
+The navbar now has an 'add a nonprofit' button if you're on a network detail page.
+You can only delete networks and nonprofits that you've either created, or if you explicitly have the permission 'delete_network' or 'delete_nonprofit'.
 Overrided the 403 forbidden error.
 Custom 404 error, too, but for some reason that doesn't get css.
+* 1/31 If you're already logged in, you can't sign up or log in again, you get redirected to main, and a message appears and tells you that you can't do that.
+Put an indicator on the navbar if you're on a certain page.
+Put password requirements on login page.
+Users can delete their own account, or an admin can delete users' accounts.
+Replaced permission denied with a redirect and message.